A Quiet Place (film series): A Quiet Place: Day One (2024)

 The spin-off follows a terminally ill woman (Lupita Nyong'o) in New York City during the early stages of the creatures' invasion on Earth.
 The supporting cast includes Joseph Quinn, Alex Wolff, and Djimon Hounsou, who reprised his role from A Quiet Place Part II.

 Upcoming

 A Quiet Place Part III

-In May 2021, Blunt revealed that Krasinski has plans for a third and final A Quiet Place film.
+In May 2021, Blunt revealed that Krasinski plans for a third and final A Quiet Place film.
 Acknowledging that he had wanted to see how the second installment was received before moving forward on the next film, he stated it is intended to be a trilogy.
-In July, Blunt confirmed that Krasinski is working on a third and final installment, separate from the spin-off movie, with intentions to once again serve as director.
+In July, Blunt confirmed that Krasinski wrote the script for the film, which is separate from the spin-off.
 In February 2022, A Quiet Place Part III was officially announced with a scheduled release date in 2025.
 However, in February 2024, the film no longer had a set release date.
 In August 2025, the film settled on the release date of July 9, 2027, with Krasinski announced to write, direct, and produce.
+In March 2026, the cast was announced, with Emily Blunt, Cillian Murphy, Millicent Simmonds and Noah Jupe returning, alongside new cast members including Jack O'Connell, Jason Clarke, and Katy O'Brian.
+The film was also pushed back to July 30, 2027.